CityOfNewYork/ACCESS-NYC-PATTERNS/src/elements/inputs/inputs-autocomplete.readme.md

 #### Module Import

-The ES6, CommonJS, and IFFE modules all require importing and object instantiation in your main script.
+The ES6 and IFFE modules all require importing and object instantiation in your main script.
 The methods and configurations described above will work with the dedicated module.

     // ES6
     import InputAutocomplete from 'src/elements/inputs/inputs-autocomplete';

-    // CommonJS
-    let InputAutocomplete = require('dist/elements/inputs/inputs-autocomplete.common');

     <!-- IFFE -->
     <script src="dist/elements/inputs/inputs-autocomplete.iffe.js"></script>